woges/UDACITY-self-driving-car/README.md

   - hacking of vehicles will be a serious issue
   - ...

-In this program you could learn the skills and techniques used by self-driving car teams at the most innovative companies in the world like NVIDIA, Mercedes-Benz, Uber ATG, Elektrobut.
+In this program you could learn the skills and techniques used by self-driving car teams at the most innovative companies in the world like NVIDIA, Mercedes-Benz, Uber ATG, Elektrobit.
 This amazing technology is practiced through interactive projects in computer vision, robotic controls, localization, path planning, machine learning and more.

 [//]: # (Image References)